With Prime Mover, it includes support where you can export and import large sites.

 The last recommendation would be to upgrade to Prime Mover Pro version.
 It includes so many features that can support your large site backup and migration.
 For example, you can restore within your site server than using the default upload.
-You can also fetch large zips directly from the source server to your target site server.
+You can also fetch large packages directly from the source server to your target site server.

 It also includes settings you can tweak to maximize compatibility with your server.

 In case you run into issues, Prime Mover has many tools that shows problems and potential issues.

 - The default migration log is found in

 wp-content/uploads/prime-mover-export-files/.
 Find log files with file names like

 - If you are on a Pro versions, you can download log right immediately you see the problem by going to Prime Mover -> Advanced -> Download Log File.
 This log shows the details of the migration / backup process and should reveal issues to us.